 My Podcast Playlist

 I enjoy music, but when I commute and exercise, I prefer listening to podcasts.
-From news, technology, Christian living, and marriage, there’s always something up in the queue.
-In fact, sometimes I don’t get a chance to listen to every episode of these, but I do my best to keep up with most of them.
+From news and technology to Christian living and marriage, these shows help keep me informed, encouraged, and growing.
+I may not have time to listen to every episode*, but I do my best to keep up with most of them.

 Dr. Albert Mohler, president of the Southern Baptist Theological Seminary, publishes this Monday through Friday.
 He calls it “a daily analysis of news and events from a Christian world view.”
 Episodes typically run about 20 minutes.
 (He does take off the month of July and most of the month of December.)